 Not doing environmental research

 It’s incredible how many people buy homes without doing any research about the local area and immediate environment, with regard to development plans, toxicology and so on.
 It’s crucial to know if there is risk of exposure to harmful or life-threatening toxins (if you don’t know why, go watch Erin Brockovich again).
 It might turn out there are only harmless levels of residues, or in fact there may be unsafe levels to the extent that the house becomes a total investment nightmare.
-From mould, lead and asbestos to high pesticide levels in soil, and meth contamination , the list of things that can make you very sick or even kill you is long and frightening.
+You might be surprised to learn that 100,000 homes are contaminated with methamphetamine residue each year.
+As part of your due diligence you should always get a meth inspection.
+Not to mention traces of mould, lead, asbestos, or high pesticide levels in soil, the list of things that can make you very sick or even kill you is long and frightening.

 If you are serious about a property, then knowing what developments have been approved and what is planned for the land surrounding your property is really important.
 New facilities such as public transport and shopping centres can add considerable value to your home, while having a safe injecting room, or a wind farm nearby, may do the opposite.
 Don’t buy because of the wonderful view across the lush parklands, without digging further to see if a factory is planned for that site.